FBlade/salespark-toolkit/README.md

 - `humanFileSize` — Use `formatBytes` instead.
 - `getStringSimilarity` — Use `stringSimilarity` instead.
 - `addSpaceBetweenNumbers` — Use `addThousandsSpace` instead.

+### ✅ Validation Utilities (Deprecated)

+> These functions are now in the main API but their legacy aliases are deprecated:

+- `isValidPTTaxId` — Use `isPTTaxId` instead.

 ### 🔢 Number Utilities (Deprecated)